 Visit Two World Wonders in the Scenic Karst Region

-With a scenic drive into the Karst region in the northern mountains, you can enjoy two world-class attractions, a seaside Indian cave, a breathtaking location for a scene in Pirates of the Caribbean and one of the smallest and most unique beaches on the north coast of Puerto Rico.
-This will be one fascinating day.
+With a scenic drive into the Karst region in the northern mountains, you can enjoy two of the best attractions in Puerto Rico.

-- Driving time: 1.5 hours west from San Juan
+- Driving distance from San Juan: 1.5 hours west from San Juan

 …the largest radio telescope in the world.
 Don’t be fooled by the pictures.
 This radio telescope is massive and worth the drive.
 The scenery surrounding the area is very beautiful.
 The Arecibo Observatory was part of the blockbuster Hollywood movie Contact.

-With just over an hour drive from San Juan to Las Croabas and other marinas in Fajardo, you can sail and explore the Icacos or Lobos Cays with deserted beaches and nothing but white sand and perfect clear turquoise waters to snorkel and swim in.
+Just an hour from San Juan to Las Croabas and other marinas in Fajardo, you can sail and explore the Icacos or Lobos Cays with deserted beaches of white sand, turquoise waters where you can snorkel, me merry and swim with dolphins when they visit.

 - Tour Times: Most kayak tour guides run 2, 2-hour kayaking tours after dark with a pre-trip arrival time 30+ minutes early.
 Electric boat tours are typically 1.25 hours with 3 evening starting times.
 None of the tour guides we’ve listed operate on Sundays.